 Stickers, pencils, temporary tattoos, and glow-in-the-dark jewelry are all fun goodies to give out to kids this Halloween.
 Many kids will love receiving surprises like this!

 Sugar-free candy is always best, but we know kids don’t always find it as satisfying.
 So for sugar-containing candy, we recommend chocolate (particularly dark chocolate) that doesn’t have a chewy caramel filling.
 Chocolate rinses off of teeth easier than other candy, giving bacteria less time to feed.
 The worst candies for teeth are hard candy like jawbreakers and lollipops, as well as chewy items like toffee, taffy, gummies, and caramel.
 We recommend staying away from these!

 Instead of a sugary juice box or a sports drink, give your trick-or-treater water after walking the neighborhood and while eating their candy.
 Water acts as a natural mouth rinse and will help clean their teeth before bedtime.

 Even if you’re out late at a party or trick-or-treating, make sure your kids brush and floss their teeth as they would every night.
 With the increase consumption of candy in the days following Halloween, don’t neglect dental hygiene; this is a crucial time to prevent tooth decay.

 Your child will likely come home with enough candy to feed several families.
 But you don’t have to keep it all!
-We recommend donating your leftover candy to a good cause, like Operation Gratitude.
+We recommend donating your leftover candy to a good cause, like Treats for Troops.
 Let your child keep a few of their favorite treats and give the rest away.

 Happy Halloween From Southwest Smiles in Austin, TX!